 Sometimes very strange behavior you might have observed when you have requested a website on the web browser, but the requested URL or website not responded from the server.
-Instead it throw an error saying that “This web page is not available”.
-In this case, the very first thing you would like to do is to check for the internet connectivity and see whether internet is absolutely working fine or not.
-You would also check other websites and see that all web sites requested are displayed on the browser successfully except the one which failed.
-It may happen that other websites rendered on the we browser successfully and except some websites.
-Due to this strange behavior you get irritated and if you are a website owner then you would contact the web hosting service provider for resolution.
+Instead, it throws an error saying that “This web page is not available.”
+In this case, the very first thing you would like to do is to check for the internet connectivity and see whether the internet is working fine or not.
+You would also check other websites and see that all websites requested are displayed on the browser successfully except the one which failed.
+It may happen that other websites rendered on web browser successfully and except some websites.

-Few days ago, similar issue observed on my website.
+A similar issue was observed on my website a few days ago.
 The website www.troubleshootyourself.com was not responded from the hosted server.
-I double checked the internet connection which was fine as all other websites requested were rendered on the web browser.
-In such situations, there must be some breakdown in website routing path that needed to be investigate.
-In this article learn the troubleshooting tip for website not responding problem.
+I double-checked the internet connection, which was fine.
+It rendered all other websites requested on the web browser.
+There must be some breakdown in the website routing path that needed to be investigated.
+In this article, learn the troubleshooting tip for the website is not responding to related problems.

 The Traceroute command is used to troubleshoot this problem.
 The Traceroute is a command which can show you the path a packet of information takes from your computer to one you specify.
-It will list all the routers it passes through until it reaches its destination, or fails to and is discarded.
+It will list all the routers it passes through until it reaches its destination.
 In addition to this, it will tell you how long each HOP from router to router takes.
-The Traceroute command is very useful during the initial investigation to determine the network breakdown.
-The Traceroute command locate the exact HOP where the IP packet sent is got stopped and unable to traverse further due to the network failure.
-Below are the steps I followed, in order to identify the network break down using Traceroute command.
+The Traceroute command is handy during the initial investigation to determine the network breakdown.
+The Traceroute command locates the exact HOP where the IP packet sent is stopped.
+It stops traverse further due to the network failure.
+Below are the steps I followed to identify the networkbreakdownn using the Traceroute command.

 Finding the solution is depending on the type of error message we received from the Traceroute command.
-In our example, we received “Request timed out” error in the middle of the HOP and the IP packet is successfully delivered from your location or system.
-In this case the issue must be rectified and resolved by your internet service provider (ISP).
-Sometimes, this kind of issues will be there for few minutes and get resolved automatically by your ISP.
-In my case, the issue resolved itself after 50 minutes from my ISP.
-If your website did not responded even after waiting 2 hours, then you can contact your ISP and raise your complaint.
+In our example, we received a “Request timed out” error in the middle of the HOP, and the IP packet is successfully delivered from your location or system.
+In this case, the issue must be rectified and resolved by your internet service provider (ISP).
+Sometimes, this kind of issue will be there for few minutes and automatically determined by your ISP.
+In my case, the problem resolved itself after 50 minutes from my ISP.
+If your website did not respond even after waiting 2 hours, you can contact your ISP and raise your complaint.

 – Article ends here –